cesasol/zenstats/README.md

 5. Install new version `sudo make dkms-install`
 6. Activate zenstats `sudo modprobe zenstats`

-## Help needed
-It would be very helpful for me for further development of Zenstats if you can share debug data from zenstats.
-[Read more](https://github.com/ocerman/zenpower/issues/12)

 ## Notes
  - Some users reported that a restart is needed after module installation
- - If you are having trouble compiling zenstats under Ubuntu 18.04 (or older) with new upstream kernel, see [#23](https://github.com/ocerman/zenpower/issues/23)
  - The meaning of raw current values from SVI2 telemetry are not standardised so the current/power readings may not be accurate on all systems (depends on the board model).